 The wild asparagus is actually a type of uncultivated asparagus which grows on its own in the wild.
 The related cultivated asparagus has been cultivated for over 2000 years, with well-known culinary and medicinal benefits.
 The edible shoots have diuretic, anti-rheumatic and purifying properties.
 They are low in calories and sodium, and a good source of iron, vitamins, calcium and dietary fibre.

-The wild asparagus is also foraged and processed in the kitchen of The Cliffs Interpretation Centre, when in season.
+The wild asparagus is also foraged and processed in the kitchen of The Cliffs Interpretation Centre.